animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 I'm 5'5" 110lb.

 I had a prescription for benzos before, Xanax, but for eczema and social anxiety, 1/4 to 1/2 of a milligram to be taken daily or as needed, a pretty high dose.
-I took them sometimes during my junior and senior years of college at the Uniiversity of Rochester, as needed, usually for social anxiety, usually spaced out by more than two weeks, during the time when I took them at all, and that had side effects.
+I took them sometimes during my junior and senior years of college at the Uniiversity of Rochester, as needed, usually for social anxiety, usually spaced out by more than two weeks between each use, during the time when I took them at all, and that had side effects.

 I had to stay in the University of Rochester's Strong Hospital for a month and take 48x that dosage, of the comparatively strong-per-duration-per-milligram Ativan, reduced later to 12x that dosage, over the course of 3 times per day, every day.
 Think about that.
 1/4 to 1/2 of a milligram, once every two weeks at most (and usually much more rarely), had side effects. $48\text{x}$ $-$ $12\text{x}$ that dosage, but every day.